Irreducible decomposition for local representations of quantum Teichm\"uller space: Abstract

 \section{Abstract}

-We give an irreducible decomposition of the so-called local representations \cite{math/0407086} of the quantum Teichmüller space $\mathcal{T}_q(\Sigma)$ where $\Sigma$ is a punctured surface of genus $g>0$ and $q$ is a $N$-th root of unity with $N$ odd.
+We give an irreducible decomposition of the so-called local representations \cite{baibonahon} of the quantum Teichm\"uller space $\T\Sigma$ where $\Sigma$ is a punctured surface of genus $g>0$ and $q$ is a $N$-th root of unity with $N$ odd.
+As an application, we construct a family of representations of the Kauffman bracket skein algebra of the closed surface $\overline\Sigma$.